 Kidney stones form when minerals and other solid materials normally found in pee (urine) clump together.
 Larger stones can be very painful when they block the kidney or the tubes that carry urine.
 Although kidney stones most often affect adults, the rate in children has increased over the past 10 years.
 Read more.
 (PDF)

 In neurogenic bladder, a child’s bladder does not empty properly due to damage to part of their nervous system.
 Depending on the cause, your child may not be able to control urination (incontinence) or may have trouble emptying their bladder completely.

-A condition where 1 or both testicles do not move down into the scrotum (the sac below the penis) before a boy's birth.
-Most undescended testes move down on their own by the time a baby is 9 months old.
-If they do not move by the time your child is 1 year old, he should see a doctor with training in problems affecting the genitals and urinary tract (urologist).
-See Undescended and Retractile Testicles (PDF) (Russian) (Spanish) (Vietnamese).
+A condition where 1 or both testicles do not move down into the sac below the penis (scrotum) before birth.
+Most undescended testes move down on their own by the time a baby is 6 months old.
+If they do not move into the scrotum by the time your child is 6 months old, see a doctor with training in problems affecting the genitals and urinary tract (urologist).
+See Undescended Testicles (PDF) (Amharic) (Farsi) (Russian) (Spanish) (Vietnamese).

 Urinary tract infections (UTIs) are common in children.
 They occur when bacteria get into the urinary tract and infect the bladder, urethra, kidneys or the tubes that connect the bladder to the kidneys (ureters).
 Some signs of UTI are fever, pain when peeing, pain in the belly or pelvic area, nausea and vomiting, frequent urination and changes in the look or smell of urine.
 Read tips to avoid UTIs (PDF).
 Learn more about UTIs in females.

 In vesicoureteral reflux, urine travels backward: from the bladder to the kidney instead of from the kidney to the bladder.
 This increases the chance of kidney infections.
 This condition is also called urinary reflux (PDF).